 I’ve got seasonal whiplash.

 It’s not even Halloween, but we’re seeing Christmas stuff.
-It gets dark so early and I want to drink my annual pumpkin spice latte, but it’s 70-some degrees and I’m wearing shorts — my new Weston shorts from Seamwork mag.
+It gets dark so early and I want to drink my annual pumpkin spice latte, but it’s 70-some degrees and I’m wearing shorts — my new Weston shorts from Seamwork magazine.
 I’m so confused.

 I’m getting through it, thanks to the Weston shorts pattern, which gave me the opportunity to learn a handful of new skills — manipulating darts, installing jeans buttons (so easy!), and sewing a fly-front zipper.
 Following is the the blow by blow, sewists!

 |The jeans buttons are two pieces, a back and a front.
 The back has a pin, which you push to the front, and the front snaps over the pin.
 It’s that easy!|